wiedehopf/airspy-conf/README.md

 If you have questions it is best to just post in that thread!

+## Choosing the proper gain:

+- In RMS mode (the default), start with the minimum gain and keep increasing and stop just before the strongest AC hit 0 dBFS or you no longer see AC near the -45 dBFS zone.
+- In SNR mode, start with the minimum gain and keep increasing until the SNR (displayed as RSSI) no longer improves, then, step it back.

 ## Show the log, please show that in case of issues:
 ```shell
 # last 60 lines: